Saraswati: In north, west, and central India

-In Goa, Maharashtra and Karnataka, Saraswati Puja starts with Saraswati Avahan on Maha Saptami and ends on Vijayadashami with Saraswati Udasan or Visarjan.
+In Goa, Saraswati Puja starts with Saraswati Avahan on Maha Saptami and ends on Vijayadashami with Saraswati Udasan or Visarjan.

-In 2018, the Haryana government launched and sponsored the annual National Saraswati Mahotsav in its state named after Saraswati.
+In 2018, the Haryana government launched and sponsored the annual National Saraswati Mahotsav in its state, named after Saraswati.

-Outside the Indian subcontinent

-Indonesia
+In Indonesia

 Watugunung, the last day of the pawukon calendar, is devoted to Saraswati, goddess of learning.
 Although it is devoted to books, reading is not allowed.
 The fourth day of the year is called Pagerwesi, meaning "iron fence".
 It commemorates a battle between good and evil.

 Saraswati is an important goddess in Balinese Hinduism.
 She shares the same attributes and iconography as Saraswati in Hindu literature of India – in both places, she is the goddess of knowledge, creative arts, wisdom, language, learning and purity.
 In Bali, she is celebrated on Saraswati day, one of the main festivals for Hindus in Indonesia.
 The day marks the close of 210 day year in the Pawukon calendar.

 On Saraswati day, people make offerings in the form of flowers in temples and to sacred texts.
 The day after Saraswati day, is Banyu Pinaruh, a day of cleansing.
 On this day, Hindus of Bali go to the sea, sacred waterfalls or river spots, offer prayers to Saraswati, and then rinse themselves in that water in the morning.
 Then they prepare a feast, such as the traditional bebek betutu and nasi kuning, that they share.

 The Saraswati Day festival has a long history in Bali.
 It has become more widespread in Hindu community of Indonesia in recent decades, and it is celebrated with theatre and dance performance.

-China

-Veneration of Saraswati migrated from the Indian subcontinent to China with the spread of Buddhism, where she in known as Biàncáitiān (辯才天), meaning "Eloquent Devī", as well as Miàoyīntiān (妙音天), meaning "Devī of Wonderful Sounds".
-She is commonly enshrined in Chinese Buddhist monasteries as one of the Twenty-Four Devas, a group of protective deities who are regarded as protectors of the Buddhist dharma.
-Her Chinese iconography is based on her description in the Golden Light Sutra, where she is portrayed as having eight arms, one holding a bow, one holding arrows, one holding a knife, one holding a lance, one holding an axe, one holding a pestle, one holding an iron wheel, and one holding ropes.
-In another popular Buddhist iconographic form, she is portrayed as sitting down and playing a pipa, a Chinese lute-like instrument.